top of page

 Revolutionizing Archaeology - Digging into the past with Machine Learning

-Archaeological research generates large amounts of data: satellite images, soil composition records, artifact photographs, and historical documentation.
-Machine learning algorithms are trained on this data to detect patterns that would take humans much longer to identify manually.
+Archaeological research generates large volumes of heterogeneous data: satellite images, soil composition records, artifact photographs, LiDAR point clouds, and historical texts.
+Machine learning algorithms are trained on this data to detect patterns that would take human analysts much longer to identify manually.

-One such example is the use of machine learning algorithms to identify potential locations of lost Mayan cities in the dense jungles of Central America.
-These algorithms have been instrumental in leading researchers to hitherto undiscovered archaeological sites, opening up new avenues in the study of Mayan civilization.
+One of the best-documented examples is the use of machine learning algorithms to locate lost Mayan cities in the dense jungles of Central America.
+Models trained on multispectral satellite data flagged anomalies that led researchers to previously undiscovered sites.

 Side-by-side satellite images show a forest, one in color with a blue circle, the other in grayscale with a red circle.
 Google Earth text visible.